Mr. Show with Bob and David: Legacy

-Although it was a premium cable broadcast, it remains a highly influential piece of American sketch comedy.
-Many involved with the show have gone on to become staples of the American comedy landscape.
+Although it was a premium cable broadcast, it has been described as an influential piece of American sketch comedy.
+Many people involved with the show later worked on other American comedy productions.

 The Sarah Silverman Program was written by and stars Sarah Silverman, and features Jay Johnston and Brian Posehn.
 Arrested Development features David Cross as regular character Tobias Fünke; the series also had guest spots filled by Mr. Show alumni, such as Bob Odenkirk as a marriage counselor, Jerry Minor and Jay Johnston as gay cops, and John Ennis as a mall security guard.
 Jack Black had supporting roles in Mr. Show.
 Cross and Odenkirk would go on to work with Black on producing a show for HBO for the comedy band Tenacious D which would also feature Mr. Show alumnus Paul F. Tompkins.

 In January 2011, IFC began airing 90-minute blocks of Mr. Show, The Ben Stiller Show, Action and The Larry Sanders Show three times per week.
 The programming block was often hosted by Mr. Show writer and actor Scott Aukerman, who also conducted new interviews with the shows' contributors and younger comedians who have been influenced by the shows.
 The song "Adam's Song" by American pop punk band Blink-182 got its name as a tribute/reference to a sketch from the show about a band that writes a song by the same name with similar lyrical content.
 This was confirmed by Cross in an interview, who said "They were fans of the show and that was a knowing tribute that I thought was pretty cool."